JustinBeaudry/javascript-es6-styleguide/README.md

 ## Google JavaScript Style Guide

-As mentioned above, this style guide builds on Google's JavaScript Style Guide.
+**Google JavaScript Style Guide**: As mentioned above, this style guide builds on Google's JavaScript Style Guide.
 You will want to review this style guide to give you some context for conventions used in this style guide:

 https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml